BalterLoadTesting/balter/balter/README.md

 ## Developer Notes

 The Balter repository is set up to be easy to get started with development.
 It uses Nix to facilitate the environment setup via `shell.nix` (if you haven't yet drank the Nixaide, open up that file and it will give you an idea of the programs you'll want).
+Otherwise, Balter works just fine with all the default `cargo` commands.

+The integration tests can be a bit finicky.
 To run the integration tests, use `just integration` (or if you don't have `just` installed, `cargo test --release --features integration`).
 In order to easily debug these tests (which oftentimes rely on controller logic operating correctly), it can be useful to have graphs.
 You can find Grafana dashboards for each test in `dashboards/`, and if you have Prometheus running (using the `prometheus.yml` at the root) and Grafana running (importing the dashboards) you should be set.